wpengine/headless-docs/atlas-search/public-api/index.md

 Authorization: Bearer {ACCESS_TOKEN}
 ```

-Data needed to consume API you can find in your WordPress Atlas Search Plugin in admin area in section `Settings`.
+Data needed to consume API can be found in your WP Admin area in the Atlas Search tab under `Settings`.

 ![Atlas Search Settings](../images/as-plugin-settings.png)